cerr/cerr-docker/README.md

 # cerr-docker

-## Run the CERR implementation with optional oct2py bridge in a docker container
+## Run CERR-Octave with optional oct2py bridge in a Docker container

 Idea: A few lines of python code invoke matlab/octave functions (`radiomic_and_dosimetric_feature_extraction`, `demo_runSegForPlanC`), where the sampleData is pushed into the octave instance prior to running, or contained in a local folder bind-mounted to container.